CynicalIndian/Tower_Of_Hanoi_Game/README.md

 4) Works only on chrome as it makes use of ES6 features supported only by chrome as of now ....

    and more to come from you ........... !

+ It would be awesome to have good documentation !